 If licensed by the state and approved by Grafton officials, Olde World, at 7 Millennium Drive, will be a neighbor to another soon-to-be-built 50,000-square-foot, $3 million medical marijuana facility, Nature’s Remedy, also on Millennium Drive, in CenTech Park.
 This area is zoned for office/light industrial and sits near the Shrewsbury border.

 Olde World was formed in 2015 by President and CEO Alan Rothenberg.
 His organization says its goal is to provide consistent, high-quality medicine to registered, qualifying patients lab-tested medical grade cannabis products.
 These products include flower capsules, tinctures, topical balms and creams, waxes, vaporizing cartridges, and other oils, including “Rick Simpson’’ oils, a concentrated form of cannabis oil believed to have medical benefits, particularly for cancer.
+Unless there’s a reason someone should be taking only cannabidiol, the hemp vs cbd fight will always have Hemp as the victor.

 The organization’s Grafton proposal states that it will only produce “medical-based edibles, nothing that is attractive to youth.’’